Indications and patient selection

 Systolic gradients may be present at rest or require dynamic maneuvers to elicit them.
 Techniques to provoke an obstructive gradient include preload reducing maneuvers such as Valsalva, or pharmacologic agents, such as the inhaled vasodilator amyl nitrate.
 The presence of a symptomatic obstructive gradient is an indication for treatment, initially with pharmacologic agents and subsequently with invasive measures, such as septal ablation or surgical myectomy.

-3. Restrictive cardiomyopathy (RCM) - The classic 2-D echocardiographic appearance of idiopathic RCM is a normal or small-sized LV cavity, with or without increased wall thickness (depending upon the cause) with severely dilated atria (
+3. Restrictive cardiomyopathy (RCM) – The classic 2-D echocardiographic appearance of idiopathic RCM is a normal or small-sized LV cavity, with or without increased wall thickness (depending upon the cause) with severely dilated atria (Figure 8).
+Unlike the other cardiomyopathies that derive their names from morphologic criteria, RCM is based upon the restrictive physiology present, characterized by profound diastolic dysfunction (usually ≥ grade 3 diastolic dysfunction).

 4. Infiltrative cardiomyopathies – A subset of RCM includes the infiltrative cardiomyopathies, many of which have a similar 2-D echocardiographic appearance and Doppler hemodynamic profile.
 This includes thick LV walls, biatrial enlargement, and diastolic dysfunction.